-- To restrict potential for disruption and to avoid health and safety hazards, the construction site will be fenced and access by pedestrians and others will generally not be permitted.
-Diversion routes will be provided during works. - The closure of recreational routes will be avoided where possible.
-However, during construction and modification of routes, including construction of underpasses and overbridges, short-term temporary closure may be required. - 18.7.5 Construction works may also affect amenity value through the creation of noise, dust and reduction in visual amenity.
+- 33.7.3 During construction of the proposed scheme, restriction of access such as temporary footpath closures or diversions may be necessary.
+This may temporarily increase journey lengths and routes for pedestrians and others, with consequent adverse impacts on commuting and/or recreational journeys.
+There is also the potential for access limitations at businesses and private property. - 33.7.4 To restrict potential for disruption and to avoid health and safety hazards, the construction site will be fenced and access by pedestrians and others will generally not be permitted.
+Diversion routes and controlled access across the site will be provided during works. - 33.7.5 The closure of recreational routes will be avoided where possible.
+However, during construction and modification of routes, including construction of underpasses and overbridges, short-term temporary closure may be required. - 33.7.6 Construction works may also affect amenity value through the creation of noise, dust and reduction in visual amenity.
 These issues are discussed in the corresponding sections of this chapter.

-- 18.7.6 The following measures are proposed to mitigate effects on pedestrians and others: - the construction works will be programmed to be as short duration as possible to reduce the length of closures or restrictions of access; - the Contractor will be required to ensure that adequate access to businesses and properties is maintained throughout construction works; - other routes used by pedestrians and others will be maintained or re-routed where possible; - any closure or re-routing of routes used by pedestrians and others will require to be agreed in advance with the local Councils; - minimise air quality and noise impacts where possible (refer to sections 18.6 and 18.7); and - minimise the visual impact of the construction works (refer to section 18.5). - 18.7.7 The above mitigation measures will reduce impacts on pedestrians and others, although adverse disruption to journeys made by pedestrians and others is likely to be experienced during the construction period.
+- 33.7.7 The following measures are proposed to mitigate effects on pedestrians and others: - the construction works will be programmed to be as short a duration as possible to reduce the length of access closures and restrictions; - the Contractor will be required to ensure that adequate access to businesses and properties is maintained throughout construction works; - other routes used by pedestrians and others will be maintained or re-routed where possible; - any closure or re-routing of routes used by pedestrians and others will require to be agreed in advance with the local Councils; - security measures, such as fencing, shall be put in place by the Contractor to prevent unauthorised access to the construction site (refer to Section 18.10): - minimise air quality and noise impacts where possible (refer to Sections 33.6 and 33.7); and - minimise the visual impact of the construction works (refer to Section 33.5). - 33.7.8 The above mitigation measures will reduce impacts on pedestrians and others, although adverse disruption to journeys is still likely to be experienced during the construction period.

-18.8 Vehicle Travellers
+33.8 Vehicle Travellers

-- 18.8.1 Construction impacts on vehicle travellers were considered in terms of driver stress (such as from congestion or driver uncertainty) and view from the road. - The AWPR would be an alternative route to the A90(T) (currently the primary route through Aberdeen) to ease current congestion and in anticipation of the need to accommodate future traffic flows to the west and north of Aberdeen City.
-As the proposed Northern Leg is an entirely new route, a detailed comparison of the baseline conditions with the proposed road has not been possible.
-However, the existing A90(T) journey from Charleston to the end of the Northern Leg at Blackdog has been assessed for comparison in Chapter 17 (Vehicle Travellers).
+- 33.8.1 Construction impacts on vehicle travellers were considered in terms of driver stress (such as from traffic congestion or driver uncertainty) and view from the road. - 33.8.2 As the proposed Southern Leg would be an entirely new route, a detailed comparison of the baseline conditions with the proposed scheme has not been possible.
+However, the existing A90(T) journey from Charleston to the end of the Northern Leg at Blackdog has been assessed for comparison in Chapter 32 (Vehicle Travellers).

-- Impacts are most likely to occur at periods of peak flow.
-The majority of road works will occur during the hours of 07:00-19:00 (Monday to Friday) and 07:00-13:00 (Saturday), although exceptionally night-time working may be required such as during tie-in of the new road with existing minor roads. - 18.8.4 It is anticipated that driver stress is likely to be increased during construction works that directly affect existing minor roads during road diversions and other temporary measures.
-This for example would be caused by increases in journey times and increased delays caused by temporary traffic lights, diversions, queuing traffic and construction traffic. - Negative impacts on drivers' view from the existing minor roads are predicted due to the visual impact of construction works.
-Mitigation to address visual impacts during both construction and operation are provided in Section 18.5.
+- 33.8.3 Impacts are most likely to occur at periods of peak flow.
+The majority of road works would occur during the hours of 07:00-19:00 (Monday to Friday) and 07:00-13:00 (Saturday).
+Occasionally, night-time working may be required such as during tie-in of the new road with existing minor roads. - 33.8.4 It is anticipated that driver stress is likely to be increased during construction works that directly affect existing minor roads during road diversions and other temporary measures.
+This for example would be caused by increases in journey times and increased delays caused by temporary traffic lights, diversions, queuing traffic and construction traffic. - 33.8.5 Negative impacts on drivers' view from the existing minor roads are predicted due to the visual impact of construction works.
+Mitigation to address visual impacts during both construction and operation are provided in Section 33.4.